ishank-24/Sprint1/README.md

 ---

-## 👥 Teammate Integration Guide (Plugging In Real Modules)

-When Members 2, 3, and 4 complete their respective modules, they plug directly into `orchestrator.py` via custom providers:
+When parv, utsav and madhvav complete their respective modules, they plug directly into `orchestrator.py` via custom providers:

 ```python
 from orchestrator import FinancialIntelligenceOrchestrator